pyqtgraph/pyqtgraph/documentation/source/how_to_use.rst

 Embedding widgets inside PyQt applications
 ------------------------------------------

-For the serious application developer, all of the functionality in pyqtgraph is available via widgets that can be embedded just like any other Qt widgets.
+For the serious application developer, all of the functionality in pyqtgraph is available via :ref:`widgets <api_widgets>` that can be embedded just like any other Qt widgets.
 Most importantly, see: :class:`PlotWidget <pyqtgraph.PlotWidget>`, :class:`ImageView <pyqtgraph.ImageView>`, :class:`GraphicsLayoutWidget <pyqtgraph.GraphicsLayoutWidget>`, and :class:`GraphicsView <pyqtgraph.GraphicsView>`.
-Pyqtgraph's widgets can be included in Designer's ui files via the "Promote To..." functionality.
+Pyqtgraph's widgets can be included in Designer's ui files via the "Promote To..." functionality:

+#.
+In Designer, create a QGraphicsView widget ("Graphics View" under the "Display Widgets" category).
+#.
+Right-click on the QGraphicsView and select "Promote To...".
+#.
+Under "Promoted class name", enter the class name you wish to use ("PlotWidget", "GraphicsLayoutWidget", etc).
+#.
+Under "Header file", enter "pyqtgraph".
+#.
+Click "Add", then click "Promote".

+See the designer documentation for more information on promoting widgets.